Far and Away: Plot

-One night, Joseph discovers that Shannon has gone to Kelly's club to dance burlesque and earn extra money.
-When he storms in to take her home, Kelly and the other Irishmen there beg him to fight an Italian contender, promising to split the two-hundred-dollar winnings with him if he triumphs.
-Joseph is winning the fight until he notices one of his backers groping Shannon.
-He pushes through the crowd to free her but is pushed back into the ring, where he is defeated by a sucker punch while distracted.
-As payback for the loss, Kelly and his men take all of the money the couple had saved and throw Shannon and Joseph out into the streets.
+One night, Joseph discovers Shannon is dancing in Kelly's burlesque show for extra money.
+When he storms in to retrieve her, Kelly and the other Irishmen there beg him to fight an Italian contender, promising to split the two-hundred-dollar purse.
+It will be enough money to go to Oklahoma.
+Joseph is winning until he notices one of his backers groping Shannon.
+Distracted, Joseph is defeated by a sucker punch.
+As payback for the loss, Kelly and his men take all of the couple's money and toss Shannon and Joseph out into the winter streets.

-Cold and starving, the pair stay in a seemingly abandoned house.
-They share a tender moment and a kiss before the owners of the house return and chase them away, shooting Shannon in the back.
-Joseph, knowing the Christies are looking for her in Boston, brings Shannon to where they are staying.
-Deciding she will be better cared for by them, he leaves despite his feelings for her, heading west to the Ozarks and finding work laying train track.
-Months pass, and one day he sees a wagon train.
-Knowing it is headed for Oklahoma, Joseph abandons the railroad and joins the wagon train, arriving in time for the Land Run of 1893.
+Cold and starving, the pair break into a seemingly abandoned house.
+They share a romantic moment before the owners return, chasing them off and shooting Shannon in the back as they escape.
+Joseph, knowing the Christies are in Boston looking for Shannon, takes her to them.
+After leaving Shannon in their care, he heads west to the Ozarks Mountains and finds work laying train track.
+Months later, while en route to the next work site, Joseph notices a wagon train headed for Oklahoma and joins them.

-Joseph finds Shannon, Stephen, and the Christies already in Oklahoma.
-Stephen, having seen Joseph talking to Shannon, threatens to kill him if he goes near her again.
-During the landrace, Joseph outpaces everyone, catching up to Shannon and Stephen.
-But before Joseph can plant his claim flag, a fight breaks out between him and Stephen, ending with Joseph being crushed by Stephen's horse.
-Shannon runs to Joseph's side and rejects Stephen when he objects to her actions.
-Joseph professes his love for Shannon and seems to die but is revived when she reciprocates his love.
-They then drive his flag into the ground and claim their land together.
+Joseph arrives in Oklahoma just in time for the Land Run of 1893 and finds that Shannon, Stephen and the Christies are also there.
+Stephen, after seeing Joseph talking to Shannon, threatens to kill him if he goes near her again.
+Joseph, riding a half-broke horse, outpaces everyone during the race.
+He catches up to Shannon and Stephen, who prematurely sneaked across the starting line.
+Before Joseph can plant his claim flag, a fight breaks out between him and Stephen, ending with Joseph being crushed by Stephen's horse.
+Shannon rushes to Joseph, rejecting Stephen.
+Joseph professes his love for Shannon and seems to die but is suddenly revived when she reciprocates his feelings.
+They drive his flag into the ground and claim their land together.